nf-core/ampliseq/docs/usage.md

 ### Setting parameters in a file

 Pipeline settings can be provided in a yaml or json file via `-params-file <file>` instead of using command line parameters.
-Do not use `-c <file>` as this will result in errors.
+Do not use `-c <file>` to specify parameters as this will result in errors.
 The above pipeline run specified with a params file in yaml format:

 ```console
 nextflow run nf-core/ampliseq \